jonny-rimek/blog/content/posts/testing-lambda.md

 This allows us to call the API route in our Webbrowser or let our local frontend talk to our local API.
 The command is `sam-beta-cdk local start-api`

-Lambdas that are fronted by an API Gateway I would always test by calling the API endpoint, instead of invoking the lambda directly and passing in the API Gateway event.
+Lambdas that are fronted by an API Gateway, I would always test by calling the API endpoint, instead of invoking the lambda directly and passing in the API Gateway event.
 Testing APIs is a well established problem with a rich eco-system of tools.

 Personally, I opted to use AWS Synthetics to continuously test my API in production and on demand during the CI.
-There are two things in that approach.
+There are two things to look out for in that approach.

 First, in order to manually invoke the canary the schedule needs to be _once_ and in production it needs to be a rate at which the canary should be invoked.
 It is not possible to invoke the